Periodontal (Gum) Disease

 Types of Periodontal Disease

-Deepening pockets between the gums and teeth are generally indicative that soft tissue and bone are being destroyed by periodontal disease.X-ray scan
+Deepening pockets between the gums and teeth are generally indicative that soft tissue and bone are being destroyed.
+There are two main types of periodontal disease: gingivitis and periodontitis.

 Treatment for Periodontal Disease